kissorjeyabalan/starwars-api-infra/README.md

 #
 ## Deployment
-1. Fork sw-api-infra and sw-api - only master will be used by the pipeline.
+1. Fork starwars-api-infra and starwars-api - only master will be used by the pipeline.
-2. In sw-api-infra, edit the credentials_example.yml file with your information.
+2. In starwars-api-infra, edit the credentials_example.yml file with your information.
 Leave `graphite_carbon_X` empty.
 3. Rename the file to credentials.yml.
-4. In sw-api-infra, edit the `terraform/variables.tf` file with desired application name and pipeline name. `Do not` append or prefix -ci, -staging or -production to the application name.
+4. In starwars-api-infra, edit the `terraform/variables.tf` file with desired application name and pipeline name. `Do not` append or prefix -ci, -staging or -production to the application name.
-5. While in the sw-api-infra, run the following command:
+5. While in the starwars-api-infra, run the following command:

 `fly -t <TARGET> -p swapi_pipeline -c concourse/pipeline.yaml -l credentials.yml`